deanhowe/intellij-platform-bubble-units-plugin/README.md

 ## Overview

-The BubbleUnits Browser plugin is a simple tool that renders a single webview within a dedicated tab inside your JetBrains IDE of choice.
+The BubbleUnits[^1] Browser plugin is a simple tool that renders a single webview within a dedicated tab inside your JetBrains IDE of choice.

 The rendered URL can be specified in the plugin's preferences, or via either a `BUBBLE_UNITS_URL` or `APP_URL` variable in your projects root `.env` file, if neither of these options is specified and a `junit-reports.xml` file is detected in your projects root directory a [BubbleUnits](https://deanhowe.github.io/php-bubbleunit-reports/) graph is shown.